p-thompson/Junior-Design-1124/README.md

 You can find these under `lib` folder and include: `javax.ws.rs-api-2.1.1.jar` , `junit-4.10.jar`, `mysql-connector-java-8.0.26.jar`.

-The last library listed, `mysql-connector-java-8.0.26.jar`, does require further installtion which will be detailed further in Step PUT STEP HERE.
+The last library listed, `mysql-connector-java-8.0.26.jar`, does require further installtion which will be detailed further in Step 4.

 ### *Step 3: Download Instructions*